Close

 Released in 2017, the TS-XW shares essentially the same architecture as Thrustmaster’s flagship wheel, the TS-PC Racer, which you can also learn how to set up on the Coach Dave Academy blog.
 It features a brushless 40-watt servomotor, providing exceptionally communicative force feedback.
 It also features an in-built cooling system, meaning it is unlikely to overheat, no matter the conditions of use.

 While the base itself can be sold separately, it is compatible with all Thrustmaster wheel rims and shifters in the ecosystem, but the most common option is the 1:1 scale Sparco P310 competition mod.
 Despite the fact that this rim is designed to be a replica, Thrustmaster has been able to expertly factor in the necessary Xbox controls.
-The d-pad, for example, is conspicuously designed to blend in with the style of this rim, whilst it also features adjustable paddle shifters.
-The size of this particular wheel also means that it is optimised for almost any type of vehicle, be it open-wheel racers, GT cars, stock cars or whatever you want to take to the track.

 In the past, some sim racers have complained that the T3PA pedals compatible with cheaper models such as the TX and TMX didn’t quite do the TS-XW justice.
 But, the T-LCM Load Cell pedals released in 2020 are sure to vanquish such complaints.
 You can learn how to set up the Thrustmaster T-LCM pedals here.